oconnor663/jacko.io/posts/async_two.md

 appear to work at first][loop_forever_10].
 But when we bump the number of jobs from ten to a hundred, [our futures never wake up][loop_forever_100].
-What we're seeing is that, even though _our_ `Waker` does nothing, there are _other_ `Waker`s in our program.
-When the real [`JoinAll`] has many child futures,[^cutoff] it creates its own `Waker`s internally, so it can tell which child asks for a wakeup.
-This is more efficient than polling all of them every time, but it also means that children who never call `wake` will never be polled again.
-Thus the rule is that leaf futures must always call `wake`, even if the main loop is waking up anyway.
+What we're seeing is that, even though _our_ `Waker` does nothing, there are _other_ `Waker`s hidden in our program.
+Specifically, when the real [`JoinAll`] has many child futures,[^cutoff] it creates its own `Waker`s internally, which lets it tell which child asked for a wakeup.
+That's more efficient than polling all of them every time, but it means that children who invoke their own `Waker` will never get polled again.
+Thus the rule is that `Pending` futures must _always_ arrange to call `wake` somehow, even when they know main loop is waking up anyway.

 [^event_loop]: This is often called an "event loop", but right now all we have
     is sleeps, and those aren't really events.
 We'll build a proper event loop